synogen/unitypatcher/README.md

 # [unitypatcher](https://github.com/synogen/unitypatcher)
-A quick and dirty command line exporter and importer for text assets in Unity *.assets files.
+A quick and dirty command line exporter/importer and patcher for **text assets** in Unity *.assets files.

 ## Run